 and the orthogonality condition

 with $d^{4}x = \text{dt} \, \text{r} \text{dr} \, \text{d}\varphi \, \text{dz}$ being the volume element.

-To compute the determinant \eqref{Ap8}, in the momentum space, after using $\ln \det A = \Tr \ln A$, we perform the trace over space-time by inserting an appropriate set of coordinate basis.
-Moreover, using the expansion of unit operator \eqref{Ap10}, the one loop effective action reads
+To compute the determinant \eqref{Ap8}, in the momentum space, after using $\ln \det A = \Tr \ln A$, we perform the trace over space-time by inserting an appropriate set of coordinate bases.
+Moreover, using the expansion of unit operator \eqref{Ap10}, the one-loop effective action reads

-with $\tr$ acting on the flavor, color and spin degrees of freedom.
-Here, the energy spectrum of up and down quarks in a system developing DCDW configuration \eqref{Ap4} is given by
+with $\tr$ acting on the flavor, color, and spin degrees of freedom.
+Here, the energy spectrum of up and down quarks in a system, developing DCDW configuration \eqref{Ap4} is given by